Aspiring teacher? We’ve put together a 10 minute handy guide on the different routes you could take to gaining QTS.

 Trainees join Teach First and their university partners for six weeks of intensive training before teaching in a school in a low-income community for two years, where they achieve a postgraduate certificate in education (PGCE)

 The programme is currently offered in the following regions: East Midlands, Greater London, Kent and Medway, North East, North West, South Coast, South West, Wales (South), West Midlands and Yorkshire and the Humber.

 Higher Education Institution

 The alternative route is for you to apply for a postgraduate certificate of education (PGCE) course at a university or higher education institution.

 These ITT courses take about a year and include 18 weeks in a school for trainees wanting to teach at primary level, or 24 weeks for those wanting to teach at secondary level.

-At the end of the course, assuming all the standards are met, you will be awarded qualified teacher status (QTS) and become a newly qualified teacher (NQT).
+At the end of the course, assuming all the standards are met, you will be awarded Qualified Teacher status (QTS) and become an Early Career Teacher (ECT).

 How Do I Get Teaching Experience?

 You don’t need to put your career on hold whilst you wait to be accepted onto ITT.
 Whilst you are working towards your degree or after you have graduated you can gain teaching experience which will look great for your application.